Theory and Ear Training

 Woodwind Ensemble is open to all Precollege instrumentalists studying flute, oboe, clarinet, bassoon and French horn.
 The Woodwind Ensemble was created to give students an additional opportunity to experience playing in a woodwind section in addition to their orchestral experience.
 Repertoire has included Dvorak’s Serenade for Winds, Cello and Bass, wind serenades by Mozart and Beethoven, music for double woodwind quintet and various mixed woodwind ensemble repertoire.
 Past semesters have also included themed concerts such as a focus on operatic transcriptions for woodwind ensemble and 20th-century repertoire.
 The Woodwind Ensemble presents several performances each semester.

 Students must audition for positions in large ensembles and will be placed according to their ability.
-Assignment to all large ensembles are made by the Dean, in consultation with the conductors, and is based solely on audition.
+Assignment to all large ensembles is made by the Precollege Administration, in consultation with the conductors, and is based solely on audition.

-Chamber ensembles are an elective and placement is by the Precollege Administration.
-Pianists are required to audition for chamber music.
+Chamber music ensembles are an elective and placement is by the Precollege Administration.
+Pianists may be required to audition for chamber music.
 Because of the difficulties in matching students by level and requests, there is no guarantee that all students will be placed in a chamber ensemble each semester.
-Pianists are permitted to take a chamber ensemble elective as the large performance ensemble in their basic tuition.
 Students wishing to be considered for chamber music must complete the Chamber Music Request Form by May 1st of every year.